-So, the Fool’s obstacle is not always his self.
+So, Fool’s obstacle is not always himself.
 It might as well be that all the people surrounding the Fool are judgmental and strict, mistaken by the foolish appearance and trying to impose their will on him, because, in their opinion, ‘he doesn’t know any better.’

 In that case, the seeker should think if changing themselves to fit other people’s standards is worth the trouble, or if they could find new, open-minded friends and colleagues.